GreyDGL/PentestGPT/.github/ISSUE_TEMPLATE/bug_report.md

 ---

 **Describe the bug**
+**Please attach screenshot for output of `pentestgpt-connection`**.
+This is essential as I cannot help to debug otherwise.
 A clear and concise description of what the bug is.

 **To Reproduce**
 Steps to reproduce the behavior: